jpreese/kustomize-graph/README.md

 ![simple](images/simple_example.png)

+### Multibases

-Another example, using the multibases example from kustomize
+Another example using the multibases example from the kustomize repository

 > ```
 > .